 It’s well-established that all forms of research come with their own theories and implementation methods, qualitative research is much the same.
 Qualitative research is conducted to understand the thought process of both, the respondents as well as researchers.
 It usually is conducted in a natural setup where respondents will be their true selves and would respond transparently.
 Results achieved from this research will not be generalized to be the representation of the entire population but asked questions and their vocabulary gives away the motive of research which makes it easier for respondents to participate in qualitative market research.

-A Qualitative research survey question is created to have a better understanding of a particular topic or to inspect a new subject to understand the nerve of respondents in terms of their experiences.
+Qualitative research survey questions are created to have a better understanding of a particular topic or to inspect a new subject to understand the nerve of respondent experiences.

-What should be the process of forming a Qualitative research survey question?
+What should be the process of forming Qualitative research questions and questionnaires?

 1. Mention the purpose of conducting qualitative research.
 It can be in form of either of these sentences: